carpentriesoffline/hpc-intro-offline/_episodes/16-parallel.md

 * How much memory did it need?
 * How much faster was this run than the serial run with 100000000 points?

-Modify the job script to increase both the number of samples and the amount of memory requested (perhaps by a factor of 2, then by a factor of 10), and resubmit the job each time.
+Modify the job script to increase the number of samples (perhaps by a factor of 2, then by a factor of 10), and resubmit the job each time.
 You can also increase the number of CPUs.